DOCKPORT/Silo/README.md

 Silo is a desktop backup application for Linux, built 100% in Rust with the Iced GUI framework.
 It lets you define a protected body of data — a "silo" — by selecting folders and exclude patterns, then mirror that silo to a destination of your choice with rsync.
 The interface carries a dark, sci-fi post-apocalyptic theme inspired by the TV show *Silo*.

 > **Status: Early development.**
 > This project is in the early stages of development.
-The core rsync sync engine is being built first for stability, and the GUI is not yet implemented.
-Expect breaking changes as the foundation takes shape.

 ## Planned features

-- Populate a silo by selecting folders to protect, with `--exclude` patterns
+- Populate a silo by selecting folders to protect.
 - Persist silo settings (paths, excludes, destination, timestamps) to a local SQLite store under `~/.local`
 - Mirror the silo to any local destination using rsync, with the destination kept as a 100% mirror of the source
 - Minimal monitoring: overall size, item/file counts, and last-sync timestamp